adzhl/adzhl/README.md

-### 🎓 From Dietetics to Tech – Merging my passion for science and coding!
+### 🎓 From Dietetics to Tech – Merging my passion for nutrition and coding!

 #### 🔧 Tech Stack:
 - `C`, `C++`, `JavaScript`, `HTML`, `CSS`, `Shell`